zextras/carbonio-directory-server/README.md

-# WIP
+# Directory Server

-Contains attrs.xml and generates ldap schema.
+This repo contains the mailbox library that manages attributes files, as well as generators and rights definitions.

-Produces carbonio-directory-server
+It also contains the carbonio-directory-server package.